God lives within us

 Jesus' farewell message

-Jesus knew he would be arrested the night before He was crucified so He needed to give His disciples a parting message.
-Jesus' farewell message is found in John chapters thirteen through seventeen.
-Here is a summary of these chapters: Jesus surprised His 12 disciples by washing their feet – a servants job.
+Knowing His time had come to die, Jesus wanted His disciples to understand the depth of His love for them and for the world, a love that would last forever.
+At the Last Supper, as recorded in John chapters thirteen through seventeen, Jesus shared a farewell message.
+Here is a summary of these chapters: Jesus surprised His 12 disciples by washing their feet – a servant's job.
 Jesus then predicted His betrayal which no one understood except for the betrayer, Judas.
 Judas left to betray Jesus at this point.
-Afterwards Jesus announced He would be leaving them which troubled His disciples greatly, so Jesus started encouraging them about heaven, His Deity, His love for them, the Holy Spirit, and so on.
-Jesus ended His communication with a concerned prayer for His disciples (and us), emphasizing His love for all who believe in Him.
+(John 13).
+Jesus announced He would be leaving them, which troubled His disciples greatly, so Jesus started encouraging them by giving details of heaven, clearly stating He is One with the Father, explaining the Holy Spirit, and so on.
+(John 14).
+Jesus ended His message with a concerned prayer for His disciples (and us), emphasizing His love for all who believe in Him.
+(John 17).

 I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.
 The glory that you have given me I have given to them ... so that the world may know that you sent me and loved them even as you loved me.
 Father, I desire that they also, whom you have given me, may be with me where I am, to see my glory that you have given me because you loved me before the foundation of the world.
 O righteous Father, even though the world does not know you, I know you, and these know that you have sent me.
 I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them.
 John 17:20-26 ESV®